 - Sienna Italian Studies

 - University of New Orleans, Innsbruck International Summer School

-Global Education Consortium ProgramsConsortia are usually groups of universities and other organizations operating together on a joint project, such as study abroad.
+Global Education Consortium ProgramsConsortia are usually groups of universities and other organizations operating together on a joint project, such as study away.

 - CIMBA - Consortium of Universities for International Studies

 - Danish Institute for Study Abroad

 - IES - Institute for the International Education of Students

 - Southeastern Conference (SEC) Academic Consortium